 As parents, there’s a lot we can do individually, but the truth is we really are better together.
-And the more we realize that, the more it should inspire us to be intentional with our spouse in ways that helps them be the best mom or dad they can be.
+And the more we realize that the more it should inspire us to be intentional with our spouse in ways that help them be the best mom or dad they can be.

 I recently spoke with my friend, Dr. Linda Mintle, all about what it means to help your spouse be a better parent.
 Now, to be clear – this wasn’t an episode about calling out your spouse on everything they are doing “wrong” or shaming them into submission to parent the way YOU want.
 Dr. Mintle and I spoke on this subject to encourage parents out there that they can help one another be better – first for the sake of one another and their own relationship and certainly for the sake of their kids.

 I strongly encourage you to listen to this episode together with your spouse.
 I think you’ll be surprised at how easy it really can be to work toward bringing out the best parent possible in one another.

 Here are 3 ways you can start learning how to bring out the best parent in your spouse today.